 All children will need to have a number of essential things with them every day.
 These are:

-- A reading book and home learning diary (we will provide these during the first week of school)
+- A reading book, learning reading diary, spelling book and a home-school communication book, all of which will be provided during the first week of school.

 - Weekly spelling list – high frequency words, words following a spelling rule, new curriculum statutory requirements for spelling